Cluster structures on schemes of bands: Setup

 \subsection{Algebraic groups}

 From now on, we replace the base field $\C$ by an algebraically closed field $K$ of characteristic $0$.
 Let $G$ be a simple, simply-laced, simply-connected algebraic group over $K$.
 Let $\g$ be the Lie algebra of $G$.
 We denote by $I$ the set of vertices of the Dynkin diagram of $\g$.
 We denote by $C=[c_{ij}]_{i,j\in I}$ the associated Cartan matrix.
 That is, we have $c_{ii} = 2$, and for $i\not = j$ we put $c_{ij} = -1$ if $i$ and $j$ are connected by an edge of the Dynkin diagram, and $c_{ij} = 0$ otherwise.
 Let $T$ denote a maximal torus of $G$, $B$ a Borel subgroup containing $T$, $U$ the unipotent radical of $B$.
 Let $B^-$ be the opposite Borel subgroup of $B$ with respect to $T$, and $U^-$ its unipotent radical.
 Let $W$ denote the Weyl group of $G$, with its Coxeter generators $s_i\ (i\in I)$, length function $l$, and longest element $w_0$.
 For $w\in W$, let $U(w) := U \cap (w^{-1}\,U^-w)$.
+We recall that $U(w)$ is a unipotent group of dimension $l(w)$.
+As an algebraic variety, it is hence isomorphic to an affine space $\A^{l(w)}$ of dimension $l(w)$ \cite[\S 2.4]{FZ}.

 Let $P$ denote the weight lattice of $\g$, with its $\Z$-basis of fundamental weights $\{\varpi_i \mid i\in I\}$.
 Let $Q\subset P$ denote the root lattice, with its $\Z$-basis of simple roots $\{\a_i \mid i\in I\}$.
 We have $\alpha_i = \sum_{j\in I} c_{ij}\varpi_j$.
 For $u,v\in W$ and $i\in I$ we denote by $\De_{u(\varpi_i),v(\varpi_i)}$ the corresponding Fomin-Zelevinsky generalized minor, a regular function on $G$ which depends only on the weights $u(\varpi_i), v(\varpi_i) \in P$.